Virtual Grandparenting 101

 Then there are imaginative questions that could be asked in relation to the painting: “If you were on a ship like that, where would you like to travel to?”

 “What would it feel like to be on that ship?
-Do you think it would be fun?”
+Do you think you would like it?”

 There’s the history of different types of boats that could brought up: clipper ships, schooners, packet boats, Man-Of-War ships, and more.